 - Purcellville Tree and Environment Sustainability Committee—play a game about trees found at the Chapman DeMary Trail and decorate and fill milkweed seed bags

-- Virginia Master Naturalists Banshee Reeks—see examples of animals and plants commonly found in Virginia, and meet a painted turtle up close
+- Virginia Master Naturalists Banshee Reeks—see examples of animals and plants commonly found in Virginia

 The Chapman DeMary Trail is a 10-acre area in the Town of Purcellville that runs along the South Fork Catoctin Creek, part of the Chesapeake Bay Watershed.
 The area is open to the public for environmental recreation, exploration, and education.
 The Town of Purcellville holds the conservation easement for this privately-owned property.
 It is managed through a partnership among Loudoun Valley High School, The Nature Generation, the Piedmont Environmental Council, and the Town of Purcellville.
 The entrance for the Chapman DeMary Trail is behind the building at 205 East Hirst Road in Purcellville.

 The Purcellville Green Expo/Hail to the Trail is hosted by the Purcellville Tree and Environment Sustainability Committee, a standing committee of the Town of Purcellville that focuses on environmental programs, sustainability, enhancement of the tree canopy, and continuation of the Town's Tree City USA designation.